Your VAR Model is Secretly an Efficient and Explainable Generative Classifier: Conclusion

 \section{Conclusion}

-In this work, we demonstrate that the VAR model can serve as an efficient and explainable generative classifier.
-To further improve the performance, we propose A-VARC$^+$, which enhances both accuracy and efficiency on in-distribution datasets, achieving a more desirable trade-off compared to prior generative classifiers.
-Although our analysis shows that VAR-based classifiers do not exhibit the same robustness properties as diffusion-based methods, we uncover other intriguing characteristics, including visual explainability and resistance to catastrophic forgetting in class-incremental learning tasks.
-These findings provide a novel perspective on the study of generative classifiers.
+In this work, we investigate VAR-based generative classifiers and propose A-VARC$^+$, which further improves both accuracy and efficiency, achieving performance comparable to DiT-based diffusion classifiers while requiring substantially less computational cost.
+Although our analysis indicates that VAR-based classifiers do not inherit certain properties exhibited by diffusion-based models, such as robustness to distribution shift, we uncover other notable characteristics, including visual explainability and natural adaptability to class-incremental learning.
+These findings offer a deeper understanding of the strengths and limitations of generative classifiers and point toward promising directions for future research.